Z-odiaq/ChatBat/README.md

 # ChatBat
-Fast, light, minimized, complete and performant chat UI Library for React Native
+Fast, light, minimized and performant chat UI Library in React Native.

 # Inspiration:
 Definitely the horrible performance of the mainstream libraries.
 ChatBat is focused on delivering bloat-free, minimum yet complete chat UI experience with almost just native libraries.

 # Features: